-This letter confirms the understandings reached by the parties during negotiation of the 2003-2007 State/PEF Agreement regarding Special Assignment to Duty Labor/Management Committee.
+This letter confirms the understandings reached by the parties during negotiation of the 2007-2011 State/PEF Agreement regarding Special Assignment to Duty Labor/Management Committee.
 In addition to the provisions of the side letter agreement providing Special Assignment to Duty Pay for eligible unit employees we agree to the following:

 During the term of the Agreement, the State and PEF will establish a Joint Labor/Management Committee to review additional activities that may constitute Special Assignments to Duty, which would be eligible for Special Assignment to Duty Pay.
-Asbestos removal and related activities, pesticide application, certain patient/client activities, and working heights are activities for review by the Joint Labor/Management Committee.
+Asbestos removal and related activities, pesticide application, certain patient/client activities, and working heights, are activities for review by the Joint Labor/Management Committee.
 However, the determination to include any additional activities as eligible for Special Assignment to Duty will be the responsibility of management after consultation with PEF.
 The determination by management regarding Special Assignment to Duty and this side letter are not subject to the grievance process.

+John Currier

+Deputy Director for Contract Negotiations and Administration

-John Currier Executive Deputy Director Governor's Office of Employee Relations
+Governor's Office of Employee Relations